 Mediation allows parties to find their own solutions to problems.
 A private, informal settlement of differences may enable parties to resume a more workable relationship.
 Since the parties are in control of the results of mediation, they are more likely to be satisfied and more likely to comply with a mediated agreement than with a mandated decision.

 Mediation is appropriate for most workplace disputes between two parties.
 Areas not address by the EAP mediation service include pay, tenure, promotion, discrimination, family mediation, and conflict involving threats, harassment, or physical assault.

 Does mediation replace existing programs?

 Mediation does not replace any existing university programs.
 The EAP has worked with concerned departments to insure that all current services available to the employee for grievances and problem resolution remain intact.
 Mediation is simply an additional resource available to reduce conflict and enhance the work environment.
 All rights of the individual remain in place.
-If you have any questions about your rights or the variety of services available to you as an employee, you are encouraged to contact the FSU Employee Assistance Program, Human Resources or the Personnel Department.

 Who are the mediators?

 The mediators are FSU EAP counselors who have received mediation training.
 This training is similar to that received by court appointed mediators in the State of Florida.

 Matters discussed in the mediation sessions are considered confidential.
 The only information recorded is a statement of mediation outcome.
 All records are maintained by the Employee Assistance Program and are confidential.